mtapiafdez/CU-Connect/README.md

 -   () On Event Approval / Rejection - Send Email!
 -   () Responsiveness And Submenu On Mobile
 -   () Boostrap Menu
+-   () Remove Unnecessary console.logs
+-   () When I Remove Nodes After Ajax, See If Lists Are Empty
+-   () Add Actions To Modal
--   () Have Forward And Backwards On Signup
+-   (X) Have Forward And Backwards On Signup
 -   () Check all wireframes
 -   () Favicon / SEO, etc
+-   () Reset and login differences in heights
+-   () ADDRESS DATE ISSUE
+-   () Connect & messages

 ## FINAL CHECK: